ninabarzh/broomstick/content/posts/nova.md

 ### Regulatory inquiry and possible penalties

 The Autoriteit Persoonsgegevens (AP) has launched an investigation to determine whether the lab violated GDPR rules around timely breach notification and damage mitigation.
-Under Article 33, breaches must be reported within 72 hours; under Article 34, affected individuals must be informed “without undue delay.”
+Under Article 33, breaches must be reported within 72 hours; under Article 34, affected individuals can be informed “without undue delay.”
 Late notification may afford fines up to €20 million or 4 % of global turnover.

 Worryingly, some of those affected were residents of women’s shelters, exposing vulnerable individuals to heightened risk, an oversight that only adds to the disaster.